Class GraffitiAbstract

 While many channels may be public, they partition the public into different "contexts", mitigating the phenomenon of context collapse or the "flattening of multiple audiences."
 Any URI can be used as a channel, and so channels can represent people, comment threads, topics, places (real or virtual), pieces of media, and more.

 For example, consider a comment on a post.
-If we place that comment in the channel represented by the post's URI, then only people viewing the post will know to look in that channel, giving it visibility akin to a comment on a blog post or comment on Instagram (since 2019).
+If we place that comment in the channel represented by the post's URL, then only people viewing the post will know to look in that channel, giving it visibility akin to a comment on a blog post or comment on Instagram (since 2019).
 If we also place the comment in the channel represented by the commenter's URI (their actor URI), then people viewing the commenter's profile will also see the comment, giving it more visibility, like a reply on Twitter.
 If we only place the comment in the channel represented by the commenter's URI, then it becomes like a quote tweet (prior to 2020), where the comment is only visible to the commenter's followers but not the audience of the original post.

 The channel model differs from other models of communication such as the actor model used by ActivityPub, the protocol underlying Mastodon, or the firehose model used by the AT Protocol, the protocol underlying BlueSky.
 The actor model is a fusion of direct messaging (like Email) and broadcasting (like RSS) and works well for follow-based communication but struggles to pass information via other rendez-vous.
 In the actor model, even something as simple as comments can be very tricky and require server "side effects".
 The firehose model dumps all user data into one public database, which doesn't allow for the carving out of different contexts that we did in our comment example above.
 In the firehose model a comment will always be visible to both the original post's audience and the commenter's followers.